-Quarterly financial information for fiscal 2020 and 2019 is as follows.
+Quarterly financial information for fiscal 2021 and 2020 is as follows.
+The financial data for fiscal 2020 and the first quarter of fiscal 2021 has been recast to reflect the sale of the Company's infrastructure and automotive business as discontinued operations.
+The sale of this business closed on July 26, 2021.
+See Note 3, Discontinued Operations, to the Consolidated Financial Statements for additional information.
 The first quarter of fiscal 2020 had 14 weeks.
 All other quarterly periods reported here had 13 weeks (in thousands, except per share amounts):